brutusin/wava/README.md

 The scheduler pipes standard io-streams between the job processes and their respective peer processes.
 Additionally, it pipes scheduler [events](#events) to the peer `stderr` unless an event file has been specified in submission (`wava -r -e <file>`).

 ![wava example](https://github.com/brutusin/wava/raw/master/img/wava-example2.gif)
-*Running a loop that prints the date each 1 second with an excesive promise of max memory of 100 MB that makes the command to be  temporary queued.
+*Running an example command requiring a minimum of 100MB.
 Observe also that this command runs untils user 'nacho' cancels it, returning a non-zero return code*

 ## Priority and groups